 Content marketing is much more than creating, distributing and sharing content in order to engage audiences, generate leads, improve branding, and other marketing goals you can serve with content marketing.

 It needs a strategic approach and that’s what a content marketing strategy is all about.
-Content marketing fits in a broader integrated marketing strategy and it requires a strategy of its own.
-However, just as all other strategies regarding specific marketing techniques (email marketing or social media marketing, for instance) such a strategy needs to be integrated in a broader strategy.
+Content marketing fits in a broader integrated marketing approach and needs some strategic consideration.
+However, just as is the case with other marketing techniques (email marketing or social media marketing, for instance) the content marketing strategy needs to be integrated in a broader strategy.

 - Who are the buyer personas and what are their content needs and preferences?
 This questions looks at the type of information different ‘archetypes’ of buyers seek during their buying journey and maps the customer touchpoints, preferred communication channels, and – to some extent – the content formats, although that’s a question for the content strategy too.
 Buyer personas haven’t been invented for content marketing.
 They are used for an overall marketing strategy.
 But in a content marketing strategy you take a more complete look at them.